opro/opro/README.md

 The result is expected to be true or false.

+## Refresh Tokens

+For added security you can require access_tokens be refreshed by client applications.
+This will help to mitigate risk of a leaked access_token, and enable an all around more secure system.
+This security comes at a price however, since implemeting the refresh_token functionality in a client can be quite difficult.
+There is built in documentation for refresh tokens, but the short version is this.
+A client app can refresh a token by sending a user back through the OAuth flow, or by sending the refresh token back to the correct token url.
+By default refresh tokens are disabled, you can enable them in your application and set the timeout period of the tokens by adding this line to your configuration.

+    config.require_refresh_within = 1.month

+## Password Token Passing

+If a client application has a user's password and username/email they can exchange these for a token.
+This is much safer than storing username and password on a local device, but does not offer the traditional OAuth "Flow".
+Because of this all available permissions will be granted to the client application.
+If you want to disable this feature you can set the configuration below to false:

+    config.allow_password_exchange = true

+If you have this feature enabled you can further control what applications can use the feature.
+Some providers may wish to have "Blessed" client applications that have this ability while restricting all other clients.
+To accomplish this you can create a method in your ApplicationController called `oauth_valid_password_auth?` that accepts a client_id and client_secret, and returns a true or false based on whether that application can use password auth

+    def oauth_valid_password_auth?(client_id, client_secret)
+      BLESSED_APP_IDS.include?(client_id)
+    end

+ If you are using this password functionality without a supported authorization engine (like devise), you will need to add an additional method that supports validating whether or not a user's credentials are valid.
+The method for this is called `find_user_for_auth` and accepts a controller and the parameters.
+The output is expected to be a user.
+Add this to your config like you did to the other required methods in the Custom Auth section.

+    config.find_user_for_auth do |controller, params|
+      # user = User.find(params[:something])
+      # return user.valid_password?(params[:password]) ? user : false
+    end

+If you're authenticating exchanging something other than a password (such as a facebook auth token) client's can still enable this functionality by setting `params[:auth_grant] == 'password'` in their initial request.
+You can then use `find_user_for_auth` method from above and implement your custom behavior.
+You can call `find_user_for_auth` multiple times and the application will try calling each auth method in order.
+It is suggested that you return from this block early if the params are missing a vital key like this:

+    config.find_user_for_auth do |controller, params|
+      return false if params[:fb_token].blank?
+      User.where(:fb_token => params[:fb_token]).first
+    end

 ## Assumptions

 * You have a user model and that is what your authenticating